gnuradio/volk/README.md

 $ make test
 $ sudo make install

+# Perform post-installation steps

-# Link and cache shared library
+# Linux OS: Link and cache shared library
 $ sudo ldconfig

+# macOS/Windows: Update PATH environment variable to point to lib install location

 # volk_profile will profile your system so that the best kernel is used
 $ volk_profile